間眅埶AV

 MAKE CITIES AND HUMAN SETTLEMENTS INCLUSIVE, SAFE, RESILIENT AND SUSTAINABLE

 The worlds population is constantly increasing.
 To accommodate everyone, we need to build modern, sustainable cities.
-For all of us to survive and prosper, we need new, intelligent urban planning that creates safe, inclusive, affordable and resilient cities with green and culturally inspiring living conditions.
+To survive and prosper, we need new, intelligent urban planning that creates safe, inclusive, affordable, and resilient cities with green and culturally inspiring living conditions.

 Public Access